 If you would like to share or screen the films in support of your marketing or PR needs, please contact Rural Media on 01432 344039 or email firstname.lastname@example.org.

-Business and Culture Working Together seminars are being held throughout Herefordshire between Monday December 2nd and Friday December 6th, bringing together Herefordshire businesses and speakers from around the UK.
+Business and Culture Working Together seminars were held throughout Herefordshire between Monday December 2nd and Friday December 6th, bringing together Herefordshire businesses and speakers from around the UK.

-As well as launching three new films which profile Herefordshire as a great place to live, visit and invest in, the seminars are an opportunity to discover more about the connections being forged between Herefordshire’s business and cultural institutions, and to hear from guest speakers who will share their own experiences and provide insights to the strategies and partnerships that are producing culture driven regeneration in their regions.
+As well as launching three new films which profile Herefordshire as a great place to live, visit and invest in, the seminars saw guest speakers share their own experiences and insights to the strategies and partnerships that are producing culture driven regeneration in their regions.

 - Maisie Hunt - representing Cumbria LEP, the economic body currently leading on the creation of a Creative and Cultural Strategy for Cumbria, and working to embed arts and culture in the Local Industrial Strategy